mehulraj19/RESTful-WikiAPI/README.md

 I have build a simple RESTful API and has done CRUD operations on both '/mainPage' and '/mainPage/:parameter'.
 This is really helpful since one can directly use this to build a project without being confused on these simple yet powerful operations.

-My Actual Data
+# My Actual Data

-This is done when get function is called as:localhost:3000/articles [
+This is done when get function is called as: <ins>localhost:3000/articles</ins>
+[
     {
         "_id": "5f21c78b323810302bebd7cc",